 A Sacred, Blue Burning Flame

 Kahlil Gibran is not just an obscure poet JFK unearthed randomly.
 He is one of the best selling poets of history.
 He shares ranks with Shakespeare and Laozi.
-His most popular book, The Prophet, has been translated in more than 40 language, constantly occupying Amazon’s overall best-selling category.
+His most popular book, The Prophet, has been translated in more than forty languages, a staple in Amazon’s best-selling categories.

 His love for the spiritual was deep and the pain it caused him to see it unfulfilled excruciating.